Capturing A Winter Scene

 Exactly.

 The first is far more compelling, even if its a simple scene.
 What makes a good bedtime story anyway?!
 You’ve got get into it and feel it!
 You see how the more detailed you can be in writing it out, the more intriguing and easier it will be when it comes to shooting and styling your scene.
 So, how do we incorporate the snowy feel?
 Let’s this a bit further.
-What it you went outside and captured her through the window with the falling snow?
+What if you went outside and captured her through the window with the falling snow?
 Or what if you captured the scene but rather than her being in focus, the snow falling outside was in focus?
 Or maybe she’s holding the gingerbread and looking out the window at the falling snow, and she is out of focus?
 You see how there are so many options to play with if we just get creative and look around?
 Those feelings of the season are reflected in how you will compose and style your story.
 This may just be my style, but the more we can incorporate natural and seasonal elements into our scene, it makes the story feel grounded.

 Capturing coziness isn’t just in the literal sense.
 It’s in the details and the ambiance.
 The story sometimes lies in the subtleties and the unexpected places, like the wintery window view.
 While candlelight and a roaring fire all add to an inviting, cozy scene, the angles in which we capture them and the elements we include in the frame can greatly enhance the mood.